About The Artist

 Ms. Rhys lived with her husband John Heller in Santa Fe, NM for 17 years, moving to New Orleans in 2012.
 Over the course of her 45-year art career, she has produced artworks on paper and canvas that appear in collections around the United States and Europe.
 Though she did not grow up with her father Noel Rockmore, they shared some artistic proclivities, such as preferring to work with live models and to work from dark to light.

 EMILIE RHYS AT AGE 32

 A photography studio shot of the artist in New York City in 1988.
-Photographer unknown.
+Unidentified photographer.

 THE DAVISES: LIFE MAGAZINE PHOTO BY ELIOT ELISOFON

 The family at home at the Hotel des Artistes,1 West 67th Street, NYC, November 27th,1956: Noel Davis (later Noel Rockmore) at left playing the violin; son Chris at left on the floor; daughter Robin at right on the floor; and daughter Emilie on her mother Betty’s lap.
 Although this photo did not appear in the magazine, it was one of over 100 taken that day by Mr. Elisofon for a story profiling the young artist Noel Davis that ran in the August 12, 1957 issue.